lesergei/ImagesBridge/README.md

-# ImagesBridge
+ImagesBridge

+Technical Information
+  Blender Version: Compatible with Blender 4.3.1 and above.
+  Category: Image
-Version: 1.0.12
+  Version: 1.0.19
   Author: lesergei3d
-Compatibility: Blender 4.3.0 and later

-Description :
-The ImagesBridge addon makes it simple to manage and open images in multiple external editors directly from Blender.
-Designed for artists and creators, it makes it easy to switch between Blender and your favorite editing software.

-Main features:
-Managing external editors: Add, modify, delete or rearrange your editors in the addon preferences.
-Configure multiple editors for different needs (e.g. Krita, Clip Studio Paint).

-Quickly open images: Open an image in one click, from different contexts: image editor, 3D view or materials panel.
+Advanced External Image Editor Management for Blender ImagesBridge is a Blender addon that allows seamless integration with multiple external image editors.
+It enhances image management within Blender and simplifies editing with your favorite software.

+✨ Features:

+  📂 Multi-Editor Configuration: Add multiple external image editors and set their paths.

+  🎨 Quick Access: Open the active image directly in your chosen editor from Blender's interface.

+  💾 Smart Saving:
-Image Compatibility: Automatically identifies the active image based on context (material texture, open image).
-Ensures images are saved before opening in an editor.
+Automatically saves modified images before opening them in an external editor.

-Quick Save: Dedicated button to save edited images before sending them to an external editor.

-Intuitive interface: Integration into the image editor, the 3D view (sidebar) and the properties panel (materials section).
+If an image has no file path, a save dialog is triggered.

+  📌 Seamless Integration:
+Available in a dedicated panel in Image Editor, 3D View, and Material Properties.
+User-friendly interface with dedicated buttons for each configured editor.

+  🔼🔽 Editor Reordering: Organize your favorite editors with move-up and move-down buttons.

+  ❌ Easy Removal: Remove an editor from the list with one click.